zengelan/eks-workshop/content/040_shiftleft/210_jenkins/_index.md

 ---

-# Understand Jenkins
+# Getting Started with Jenkins

-In this Chapter, we will walk you through the shared Jenkins instance that you have access to as part of this lab and explain the modules.
+In this Chapter, we will walk you through the process of installing a Continuous Integration (CI) tool called Jenkins.
+Jenkins automates the process of building and deploying code
-Please login to jenkins using the credentials for this workshop at  https://jenkins.sesummit20.net/jenkins

 You have user, not admin, permissions in this instance and can see only your own jobs in the folder named as your codeword.